jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 ![](top-k-dag.png#center)

-On Kafka UI, we can check the output messages include the frequent word details as well as window start/end timestamps.
+On Kafka UI, we can check the output message includes frequent word details as well as window start/end timestamps.

 ![](top-k-output.png#center)